Tinnitus And Technology: Apps And Devices For Relief

 Objective Tinnitus

-Objective tinnitus is a rare form of tinnitus that can be heard by both the person experiencing it and others around them.
-This type of tinnitus is usually caused by physical factors such as muscle spasms, vascular abnormalities, or problems with the middle ear.
+Objective tinnitus is a rare form that can be heard by both the person experiencing it and others around them.
+It is usually caused by physical factors such as muscle spasms, vascular abnormalities, or problems with the middle ear.

 Pulsatile Tinnitus

 Pulsatile tinnitus is characterized by a rhythmic sound that matches the person’s heartbeat or pulse.
 This type of tinnitus is often caused by blood flow or circulatory problems in the head and neck area.
-It is important to distinguish pulsatile tinnitus from normal ear sounds, such as the sound of blood flowing through the ear.
+It is essential to distinguish pulsatile tinnitus from normal ear sounds, such as blood flowing through the ear.

 Causes of Tinnitus